tantantan12/itom6219/Group Project/Group_Project_Guide.md

 # Q&A for the Group Project

+## Submission Requirement

+### How to indicate small teams for this homework?
+- Please submit the group project individually.
+- Please include your team members' names either in response to the first question or in the comment section of Canvas.

 ## Problem 1

 ### 1.1 How can I change my prompt such that my output can be formatted in bullet points?